beautiful sunset on the kilimanjaro. Magical atmosphere in Shira camp.Wonderful mountain landscape and flora in Tanzania

 Pack Smart, Pack Light

 Every kilogram counts when you're climbing Kilimanjaro.
 Packing light reduces the load on porters and minimizes environmental impact.
-Opt for biodegradable products and avoid single-use plastics to keep the mountain clean.
+Opt for products and avoid single-use plastics to keep the mountain clean.

 Respect Local Customs and Practices